-15. Judging-It is specifically recommended that a good critic judge be secured to judge all declamation contests.
-In case one good critic cannot be secured, three or any larger odd number of competent judges shall be used.

-A good critic judge is one who, because of the general respect maintained for bis judgment on the part of those concerned, is invited to rank and criticize according to the official League standards for this event, the achievement of those in this contest.
-He must be able and willing to evaluate orally and criticize constructively the work of all contestants be judges.

-16. Protests on Eligibility of Selection-Protests on the eligibility of senior declamations must be made, if at all, to the Director in charge of the contest before the decision of the judge is rendered.
+- 15. Judging-It is specifically recommended that a good critic judge be secured to judge all declamation contests.
+In case one good critic cannot be secured, three or any larger odd number of competent judges shall be used. - A good critic judge is one who, because of the general respect maintained for his judgment on the part of those concerned, is invited to rank and criticize. - 16.
+Protests on Eligibility of Selection-Protests on the eligibility of senior declamations must be made, if at all, to the Director in charge of the contest before the decision of the judge is rendered.
 The Director shall submit the name of the selection and the number of the speaker to the judges for vote without consultation on its eligibility.
 Decision of judges on this matter is final.

-17. Original Declamations-Senior declamations written by students are eligible for use provided they comply with all above regulations.
-Such declamations are to be judged on exactly the same basis as any other declamation.

-18. Ranking the Contestants-At the close of the contest each judge shall rank the speakers by numbers, 1, 2, 3, etc. If the jury plan of judging (three or more judges) is used, a speaker ranked first by a majority of the judges shall be awarded first place.
+- 17. Original Declamations-Senior declamations written by students are eligible for use provided they comply with all above regulations.
+Such declamations are to be judged on exactly the same basis as any other declamation. - 18.
+Ranking the Contestants-At the close of the contest each judge shall rank the speakers by numbers, 1, 2, 3, etc. If the jury plan of judging (three or more judges) is used, a speaker ranked first by a majority of the judges shall be awarded first place.